asrob-uc3m/robotDevastation-developer-manual/en/game-fsm.md

 # Game FS

 The Game FSM, implemented in GameStateLib is the component in charge of controlling the game flow.
 Each state corresponds to a game state, and game conditions trigger the different transitions of the FSM.
-The implementation of the Game FSM uses the [Robot Devastion FSM class]()
+The implementation of the Game FSM uses the [Robot Devastion FSM class](finite-state-machine.md).

 There are three main states in Robot Devastation, each of them with different pre-state, state and post-state conditions: